Buy Bitcoin in France

 Coinhouse aims to make cryptocurrency investments easy for first-time buyers.
 Operating since 2014, the exchange is based in Paris and has a long history with the company Ledger – the popular hardware wallet provider behind the Ledger Nano X.

-It has provided over 350,000 EU customers with easy access to BTC, ETH, LTC, XRP and BCH.
-The platform is a broker service, thus removing the technical complexities of buying Bitcoin.
-More than that, it even offers a personal investment service to its customers.
+It has provided over 350,000 EU customers with easy access to BTC, ETH, LTC, XRP, and BCH.
+The platform serves as a broker service, simplifying the process of buying Bitcoin without the technical challenges.
+It also offers a personal investment service for its users.
 You can read my full Coinhouse review here.

 Paymium